What is phishing or spoofing, and how can you protect your business?

 What is smishing?

-Smishing attacks take place through SMS messaging.
-An example of smishing would be getting a text from your bank asking you to review a transaction by clicking a link, which then sends you to a spoofed website that harvests your login information.
+These messages often impersonate financial providers, delivery services, or government agencies to create a sense of urgency and pressure the recipient into clicking a malicious link.
+For example, a smishing attack might involve receiving a text from your bank asking you to review a transaction by clicking a link, which then sends you to a spoofed website that harvests your login information.

-To defend against smishing, don't click a link that comes from an unidentified source or number.
-Even if a link appears to come from your bank or other trusted source, don't click the link.
+To defend against smishing, don't click on any links that come from an unidentified source or number.
 If you think the request may be legitimate, contact the purported sender directly through a known phone number to confirm.

 What is vishing?

-To defend against vishing, never provide any account information unless you initiate the phone call.
+To protect against vishing, never provide any account information unless you initiate the phone call yourself.
 Caller IDs are also easily masked, so don't rely on them to verify the call is authentic.

 What is search engine phishing?

-With this phishing attack, fraudsters will create fake websites that copy a financial institution or retailer, and then use search engine optimization to trick a search engine into displaying the fake site instead of the real site in their search results.
+With search engine phishing, fraudsters will create fake websites that copy a financial institution or retailer, and then use search engine optimization to trick a search engine (like Google or Bing) into displaying the spoofed website instead of the real site in their search results.

 Protect against search engine phishing by teaching employees to type in the website URL directly instead of clicking on a search result.